antmicro/kenning/README.md

 ```

 Method `runtime.run_locally` runs benchmarks of the model on the current device.

 The `MeasurementsCollector` class collects all benchmarks' data for the model inference and saves it in JSON format that can be later used to render results as described in [section on rendering report from benchmarks](#render-report-from-benchmarks).

+As it can be observed, all classes accessible from JSON files in the scenarios have the same configuration as the classes in above Python scripts.

 ### Adding new implementations

 `Dataset`, `ModelWrapper`, `Optimizer`, `RuntimeProtocol`, `Runtime` and other classes from `kenning.core` module have dedicated directories for their implementations.
 Each method in base classes that requires implementation raises `NotImplementedError` exception.
+They can be easily implemented or extended, but they need to conform to certain rules, usually described in the source documentation.

+For more details and examples on how Kenning framework can be adjusted and enhanced, follow the [Kenning documentation](https://antmicro.github.io/kenning/).
 Implemented methods can be also overriden, if neccessary.

 Most of the base classes implement `form_argparse` and `from_argparse` methods.